If you see a message like this while scanning your site for new affiliate links, this indicates your site needs some extra setup:

-If your sitemap was previously missing and you've now enabled it, you can now rescan your website.
+If your sitemap was previously missing and you've now enabled it, you can now rescan your website under Scan.

 Otherwise, continue troubleshooting.

-- If your host has confirmed they are rate-limiting you, please contact us at email@example.com or via the chat and we'll lower your website's crawl speed manually.
+If your host has confirmed they are rate-limiting you, we recommend lowering your site's crawl speed.

 If none of these work, please contact Support email@example.com or via the chat with the following information: